Kartik15/Projects/README.md

-## Sample Private Projects Code for Job Application procedures
+## Personal Sample Projects

+This is some sample code of private projects for job search purposes.